m4nu56/blog/README.md

 ## Roadmap

-- Upgrade to latest version of NextJS (v14 √)
 - Add a navigation menu and a "About me" page
 - Build a theme for the website to make it more attractive :-°
-- Integrate twitter feed with last tweets
 - Add a search functionnality
 - Add a "Correct this blog post on GitHub" button

+### Done
+- Upgrade to latest version of NextJS (v14 January 2024 √)
+- Integrate twitter feed with last tweets (January 2024 √)

 Some of my posts are also available on [Medium](https://medium.com/@mnu)